JuliaMersing/Login-SignUp-Forms/README.md

 Each of the above directives represents a layer of Tailwind's utility classes that you can use in your project.
 Their declaration allows using these utility classes anywhere in your project.

-Last step, is set up ESLint:
+Last step, is set up ESLint.
+I must say that making ESLint works can be a very difficult, so I recommend you to read [this article ](https://andrebnassis.medium.com/setting-eslint-on-a-react-typescript-project-2021-1190a43ffba)about the configuration.

-React comes with an eslint configuration pre-setted.
+React comes with an eslint configuration pre-set.
 Let’s remove it from 'package.json':

 ![img.png](images/ESlint.png)